 SGMA requires that GSPs describe the projects and management actions to be implemented as part of bringing the Subbasin into sustainability.
-The primary means for achieving sustainability in the basin will be implementation of an allocation framework to allocate the sustainable yield of the basin to the GSAs.
-A water allocation framework has been
+The primary means for achieving sustainability in the basin will be reduction in groundwater pumping achieved through implementation of an allocation framework to allocate the sustainable yield of the basin to the GSAs.
+A water allocation framework has been the subject of much discussion during GSP development.
+The GSAs have agreed that they intend to allocate water to each GSA but have not yet reached agreement on allocations or how they will be implemented.
+Such an agreement will be developed during GSP implementation.